Super-exponential extinction time of the contact process on random geometric graphs: Introduction

 In this paper, we are in particular interested in the extinction time of the contact process,

 where $(\xi^1_t)$ is the contact process on $G(n,R,g)$ starting with all nodes infected.

-We observe that w.h.p. the number of vertices in this graph is between $b(1-o(1))n$ and $B(1+o(1))n$.
-On the other hand, the contact process on finite graphs dies out a.s. i.e. $\tau_n < \infty $ a.s.
+It has been shown that the contact process on finite graphs dies out almost surely, thus $\tau_n < \infty $ a.s.
 Now, it is interesting to determine the order of magnitude of $\tau_n$.
-For sparse graphs, i.e. graphs in which the number of edges is of order the number of vertices, it is shown that the extinction time is at most exponential in the number of vertices (see Lemma \ref{bgg}).
+For sparse graphs, i.e.\ graphs in which the number of edges is of order the number of vertices, we will show that the extinction time is at most exponential in the number of vertices (see Lemma \ref{bgg}).
 On the other hand, we will show in Section 2.1 that the extinction time of the contact process on a complete graph is super-exponential in the number of vertices.
-In random geometric graphs with large connecting radius, the number of edges is much larger than the number of vertices.
-Moreover, the graph locally looks like a complete graph (all vertices in a ball of radius $R/2$ form a clique).
+For the random geometric graph $G(n,g,R)$, we observe that w.h.p.\ the number of vertices is $\Theta(n)$ and the graph locally looks like a complete graph (all vertices in a ball of radius $R/2$ form a clique).
 Hence, we can expect that $\log \tau_n$ is super-linear in $n$ as in the case of the complete graph.
 (Note that there are graphs which are not sparse but for which $\log \tau_n = \kO(n)$, for example the configuration model with infinite mean degree, see Theorem 1.2 (ii) in \cite{CS}).